SignatureBeef/TShock.Plugins.Net6Migrator/README.md

  - Rewrite old Mono.Data.Sqlite calls to Sqlite.Data.SQLite
  - Rewrite OTAPI.Tile.ITile => Terraria.ITile
  - Rewrite TShockAPI.ConfigFile => TShockAPI.Configuration.TShockConfig
+ - Swap 32bit to 64bit to prevent bad format exceptions

 The rewrite process occurs before TShock is loaded when using as a ModFw plugin.